omkhairate/Nomad/Benchmarks/README.md

 ## Acceleration-structure dumps and residency debugging

-Setting `METALAPT_BENCHMARK` before launching the renderer creates a run directory containing CSV logs and an `as/` folder with frame-by-frame acceleration-structure dumps.
-(If you still rely on older automation, `MPT_RUNS_PATH` continues to work as a fallback.)
+Setting `METALAPT_BENCH` before launching the renderer creates a run directory containing CSV logs and an `as/` folder with frame-by-frame acceleration-structure dumps.
 Each JSON file mirrors the renderer's TLAS/BLAS hierarchy and includes a `primitives` array with the following keys:

 - `index` – primitive identifier within the flattened BLAS list.
 - `active` – whether the primitive was resident during the frame.